mohitkesarwani/comparecreditcards/README.md

    ```
    During development you can use `npm run dev` to restart automatically.

-The service connects to MongoDB, then periodically fetches products from the banks defined in `src/constants/banks.js`.
-Only products with a `productCategory` of `TRANS_AND_SAVINGS_ACCOUNTS` or `CREDIT_CARDS` are processed.
-Each product is stored or updated in the `CreditCard` collection based on `bankName` and `productId`.
+The service connects to MongoDB, then periodically fetches credit card products from the banks defined in `src/constants/banks.js`.
+Only products with a `productCategory` of `CRED_AND_CHRG_CARDS` are processed.
+Each card is stored or updated in the `CreditCard` collection based on `bankName` and `productId`.